-I study the making and experiencing of religion at the heart of the Inca Empire from imperial times through the early colonial period when the Andes became enmeshed in the transatlantic world.
+I study the making and experiencing of sacredness at the heart of the Inca Empire from imperial times through the early colonial period when the Andes became enmeshed in the transatlantic world.
 Bringing together architectural, artistic, and documentary evidence housed in disparate repositories, in my doctoral dissertation, I investigate the biographies of Inca sites of religious significance, tracing changes to their architecture and the activities that were developed therein.
 Ultimately, this project allows me to grapple with the critical study of ephemeral arts, transitory experiences, and the senses as a means to understand Inca religiosity.

 Below you can find some of the topics and research questions I explore in my work: